Commencement is the ceremony recognizing any degree candidates for the current semester who choose to participate.

 Diplomas are mailed 12 weeks after commencement.

-Online cap and gown ordering will begin in late August.
+Purchase cap and gown for winter commencement through the online store.
 All degree candidates participating in commencement should wear appropriate academic attire

 Undergraduates wear red and white tassels.
 Graduate students wear black tassels for master's degrees and gold for doctoral degrees.